Federated Learning with Buffered Asynchronous Aggregation: Appendix

-\textbf{Staleness scaling.} Corollary~\ref{corollary:constant_LR_bound} is derived based on constant learning rate.
-Equation (\ref{eq:constantLR_bound}) suggests a server learning rate adaptive to the staleness can potentially be beneficial in practice.
-To control the effect of staleness $\tau_i(t)$ in client $i$'s contribution to the $t$-th server update, we adopt a polynomial staleness function, $s(\tau_i(t)) := 1 / (1 + t)^\alpha$, as suggested in~\cite{fedasync} to adaptively discount stale client terms when they are aggregated at the server.
+\textbf{Staleness scaling.} To control the effect of staleness $\tau_i(t)$ in client $i$'s contribution to the $t$-th server update, we down-weight stale updates using the following function: $s(\tau_i(t)) := 1 / (1 + \tau_i(t))^{0.5}$, similar to (\cite{fedasync}).

 \textbf{Learning rate normalization.} In practical FL implementations, each client is typically asked to perform a fixed number of \emph{epochs} over their local training data, rather than a fixed number $Q$ of steps, using a server-prescribed batch size $B$ which is the same for all clients.
 Because different clients have different amounts of data, some clients may only have a fraction of a batch.
-Previous work has suggested that increasing batch size and learning rate are complementary~\cite{imagenet-1hr,increase_batchsize,three-factors}.
+Previous work has suggested that increasing batch size and learning rate are complementary~\citep{imagenet-1hr,increase_batchsize,three-factors}.
 When a client performs a local update with a batch size smaller than $B$, we have it linearly scale the learning rate used for that local step; i.e., $\eta_{\lrnlocal} := \eta_{\ell} \cdot n^t_{i,q} / B$, where $n^t_{i,q} \le B$ is actual batch size used for the step.
-We find that this small change can improve the behavior of asynchronous FL.
-A theoretical justification and detailed comparison is provided in Appendix~\ref{sec:appendix_lrn}.
+We find that this small change can improve \algname.
+A theoretical justification is provided in Appendix~\ref{sec:appendix_lrn}.